hencou/ESP8266MQTTMesh/README.md

   (If using platformio, this can be installed via these [instructions](http://docs.platformio.org/en/latest/platforms/espressif8266.html#using-arduino-framework-with-staging-version)).

 **NOTE:** Enabling SSL will add ~70kB to the firmware size, and may make it impossible to use OTA updates depending on firmware and flash size.

-If OTA support is desired, the esp8266 module must have at least 1M or Flash (configured as 784k ROM, 256k SPIFFS).
-The OTA image is stored between the end of the firmware image and the beginning of the filesystem (i.e. not in the filesystem itself).
-Thus, for a 1M Flash, the firmware can be no larger than ~390kB

 ### Library initialization
 The ESP8266MQTTMesh only requires 3 parameters to initialize, but there are many additional optional parameters: